neijrr/nextcloud_passwords_handbook_ru/Administrators/App-Settings.md

 This setting does not affect the data of deleted users which will always be deleted permanently.

 #### Show Nightly Updates in "Apps"
-This setting will modify the Nextcloud core to enable the installation of nightly updates.
+This setting will modify the Nextcloud core to enable the installation of nightly updates for the passwords app.
-The system config key `allowNightlyUpdates` will contain an array of apps for which the nightly updates are enabled.

-**Note:** You can add other apps to `allowNightlyUpdates` or remove passwords from it manually, but the functionality will only work if the backend option is enabled.

 #### Server survey participation
 The server survey will send us some anonymous data of your server once a week.